SEO Measurement Mistakes, Part 4: Links/

 - the time and cost involved in creating the content

-Study these elements in the content that got good links and in the content that didn’t.
-What’s the pattern?
+Continuously study these elements in the content that got good links and social sharing and in the content that didn’t.

 8. Not measuring outreach effectiveness